enginebeast/enginebeast.github.io/_posts/2025-10-16-semiconductor_growth.md

 SiO$$_2$$ + 2C $$\rightarrow$$ Si + 2CO

+We call it metallurgical grade silicon(MGS), and it is polycrystal.

 Si + 3HCl $$\rightarrow$$ SiHCl$$_3$$ + H$$_2$$

 2SiHCl$$_3$$ + 2H$$_2$$ $$\rightarrow$$ 2Si + 6HCl

+Now, We call it Electronic grade silicon(EGS).
+But, it is still polycrystal.